rijusmit22400/AP-Assignments/readme.md

 It has all fucntionalities as given in the question.
 However there were some ambiguities that have been assumed for porper functioning of this program.
 One of such assumption is that a student must return all their books in order to pay the fine.
 A student cannot pay their fine unless they return their book.

 Also for testing puposes the 1 day = 1 sec.
 Because this program cannot run for days.

+Hi there it's a small request I need you to consider, I had comments on some files but it wasn't compiling, so I removed them I hope you understand.
+Also I have kept some methods and attribute names simple.

+Pls take this into consideration.